LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 ### Integrate Deno with NPM package

-[Pino](https://www.npmjs.com/package/pino) is a fast and small logger library for Node.js application.
-I am using this library to log debug information such as incoming and outgoing HTTP messages if user input **--debug** argument when running the application.
+[Pino](https://www.npmjs.com/package/pino) is a fast and small logger library for the Node.js application.
+I am using this library to log debug information such as incoming and outgoing HTTP messages if the user input **--debug** argument when running the application.

 I will begin by importing the following modules to the ```main.ts``` file:
 - [Deno:/flags​/mod.ts module](https://doc.deno.land/https://deno.land/std@0.120.0/flags/mod.ts): for parsing command line arguments